TheNamlessGuy/NamBot/README.md

 `getinfo [@user]` -> Retrieves info about that user (roles, snowflake, avatar URL, join date, etc)
 `setloggerchannel` -> Sets the current text chat to a logger chat
 `removeloggerchannel`-> Removes the current logger channel from the server
+`addcustom` -> Adds custom commands.
+See `addcustom help` for detailed info
+`removecustom command` -> Removes a custom command by the name "command"

 ###### Image Commands
 `pat @user` -> Pats that user (creates gif)